Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

 Across other forecast horizons, the HAR maintains its top performance.
 Hence, we do not find evidence that the considered LF macroeconomic variables contain predictive information for forecasting the daily S\&P 500 daily realized variance.
-The only exception is $h=120$, where there is a small gain in terms of average MAFE over the HAR when using the pooled RU-MIDAS models various macroeconomic variables.
-It should, however, be noted that only in a minority of rolling windows (see Table \ref{tab:variable_selection}) this improved forecast accuracy over the HAR stems from the inclusion of macroeconomic variables.
+The only exception is $h=120$, where there is a small gain in terms of average MAFE over the HAR when using the pooled RU-MIDAS models with various macroeconomic variables.
+It should, however, be noted that only in a minority of rolling windows (see Table \ref{tab:variable_selection} in the Appendix) this improved forecast accuracy over the HAR stems from the inclusion of macroeconomic variables.

 Finally, let us discuss the performance of the pooled RU-MIDAS models estimated by OLS and the hierarchical estimator.
 We find that their performance is, overall, largely similar.
 The reason for that is that we employ a rolling window of five years to have sufficient low-frequency observations.
 However, with only one lag of a single low-frequency variable and twenty high-frequency lags included in the model, we need to estimate 40 coefficients while having a sample size of $T=1200$ high-frequency observations.
 Hence, the curse of dimensionality is rather limited in our set-up.

-With the current rolling-window set-up, the benefit of using the regularizer only becomes noticeable for the setting where we include ``all" macroeconomic variables.
-Indeed, in such settings, the number of parameters that we need to estimate increases to 240 and we observe a noticeable improvement of using a regularization method (see last column in Table \ref{tab:MAFE_MCS}).
-A similar advantage of the regularized pooled RU-MIDAS model over the OLS-based one can be observed if one were to use a smaller rolling window size, for instance of 2 years.
-Detailed results of this analysis are included in Table \ref{tab:MAFE_MCS_rw2} of the Appendix \ref{appendix:rw}.
+In sum, we find that macroeconomic variables do not help to improve the forecast performance of the daily S\&P 500 realized variance over the simple HAR.
+This finding is robust across a wide range of macroeconomic variables and forecast horizons.
+The superiority of the HAR model over more sophisticated statistical learning/machine learning methods is also confirmed by the recent study of \cite{audrino2024hard} including 1445 stocks from the US equity market.
+Indeed, the HAR model turns out to be exceptionally hard to beat especially so when it is re-estimated daily in a rolling window set-up with window size around two and a half to four years.